tiptoppress/category-posts-widget/README.md

 A premium version of that free widget available at<a href="http://tiptoppress.com/">tiptoppress.com</a> created for big Wordpress sites.

 ### Premium features
-* Auto-sizing Grid
+* Auto-sizing Grid layout
-* Custom field support
+* Custom field support in the Template
-* Shortcode support
+* Shortcode support in the Template
-* Image-Slider
+* Image-Slider (or News-Ticker)
-* Post List "Alterations"
+* Asymmetrical layouts (Post list alteration)
-* Full background post images
+* Full background images
-* Masonry (responsive layouts), Grid and Column full page layouts
+* Masonry responsive grid layout
-* More complex ways to filter (ANY, NOT, AND, not include children)
+* More complex filter (ANY, NOT, AND, ...)
 * Custom Post Types, Events, Products support
-* Add-ons
 * All free features
 * E-Mail support
-* Free trial on localhost
 * More examples on the [demo pages](http://demo.tiptoppress.com/)

 ### Features